 Conclusion: Email Marketing Takes Effort

 Email marketing isn’t rocket science, but it does take effort.
 Random spurts of marketing motivation will produce subpar results.
 By committing your time to the study of email marketing dynamics, you can drastically improve your reputation and customer base.
-This is true for technology companies, construction and safety firms, and everyone else.
+This is true for technology companies, construction and trade companies, and everyone else.